Pitta & Baione LLP Featured in Staten Island Advance

-The Zadroga Act created the World Trade Center Health program to administer free medical, monitoring and treatment, and the September 11th Victim Compensation Fund to provide compensation for those suffering from 9/11 toxins exposure.
+The Zadroga Act created the World Trade Center Health Program to administer free medical, monitoring and treatment, and the 9/11 Victim Compensation Fund to provide compensation for those suffering from 9/11 toxins exposure.

 The act was reauthorized in December to extend health benefits through 2090, to extend the compensation deadline to December 2020 and to add an additional $4.6 billion in benefits.

 Originally, Pitta, and partners Vincent Giblin and Vito Pitta advocated for uniformed and construction trades union clients.
 The new firm will work with 9/11 victims and their families.
 Former Borough President James Molinaro and former Fire Commissioner Salvatore Cassano are senior advisors to the firm to raise awareness in the community.